bradcerasani/bradcerasani.me/entries/Creative-Styling-of-Visited-Links.md

 >  For every element on the page, you get two more free ones that you can do just about anything another HTML element could do.

 We'll use a CSS pseudo element to help style the `:visited` state of our link.
-While pseudo elements have the same CSS property restrictions as the main element, with absolute positioning and some basic colour tricks we can essentially hide a `:visited` style in our link from the start.
+While pseudo elements have the same CSS property restrictions as the `<a>` tag, with absolute positioning and some basic colour tricks we can essentially hide a `:visited` style in our link right from the start.

-Let's add a check mark using pseudo element `:after` and an icon from [icomoon](http://icomoon.io/).

-*If you aren't familiar with icon fonts, grab a character from [here](http://copypastecharacter.com/) and use it for the content value on line 18 between the double quotes.*
+Let's add a check mark using pseudo element `:after`.
+I'm using a check mark from [icomoon](http://icomoon.io/), but if you aren't familiar with icon fonts, grab a character from [here](http://copypastecharacter.com/) and insert it on line 18 between the double quotes.

 ```scss
 $accent: #3BA7BB;